 Can I train to be a therapeutic harpist in Australia?

-Currently, there are no Australian based programs however, there are a variety of pathways to training.
+There are a variety of pathways to training.
 Information regarding training can be found in the links page.

 Music can support a holistic view of health which believes that the physical, emotional, social and spiritual aspects of a person are interconnected and their very interconnectivity is essential to improving health and wellness.(Filipa Pereira-Stubbs Churchill report 2014)